jim60105/docker-whisperX/README.md

 Despite my initial hesitation, I made the decision not to utilize the UBI version as the default image.
 The _Python official image_ has a significantly larger user base compared to _UBI_, and I believe that opting for it aligns better with public expectations.
 Nevertheless, I would still suggest giving the _UBI_ version a try.

+Please refer to [the latest vulnerability scan report](https://github.com/jim60105/docker-whisperX/actions/workflows/scan.yml?query=is%3Asuccess) from our scanning workflow artifact.
+You can see that the _UBI_ version has fewer vulnerabilities compared to the _Python official image_ version.

-You can get the pre-build image at tag [ubi-no_model](https://ghcr.io/jim60105/whisperx:ubi-no_model).
+You can get the pre-built image at tag [ubi-no_model](https://ghcr.io/jim60105/whisperx:ubi-no_model).
 Notice that only no_model is available.
 Feel free to build your own image with the [Dockerfile.ubi](Dockerfile.ubi) for your needs.
 This Dockerfile supports the same build arguments as the default one.

 ```bash
 docker run --gpus all -it -v ".:/app" ghcr.io/jim60105/whisperx:ubi-no_model -- --model tiny --language en --output_format srt audio.mp3